-Dirt, oil, & debris that collect in parking lots and paved areas can be washed into the storm sewer system and eventually enter local waterbodies.
+Dirt, oil, & debris that collect in parking lots and paved areas can be washed into the storm drain system and eventually enter local waterbodies.

-- Sweep up litter and debris from sidewalks, driveways and parking lots, especially around storm drains. - Cover grease storage and dumpsters and keep them clean to avoid leaks. - Report any chemical spills to the Idaho Department of Environmental Quality.
+- Sweep up litter and debris from sidewalks, driveways and parking lots. - Cover grease storage and dumpsters and maintain them to avoid leaks. - Report any chemical spills to the Idaho Department of Environmental Quality at (208) 528-2650.
 They'll know the best way to keep spills from harming the environment.